webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 * It's designed so if you use it wrong it will complain

-* The only handles 1 pass.
+* It only handles 1 pass.

   There are a bunch of tradeoffs here and without more exploration it's not clear what would be best.